BrenoPereira105/map_generator/README.md

 For the first element we randomly chose a state and propagate this information to the neighbourhoods.
 To do this we follow adjacency rules such that:

-if entry = 0, then neighbourhoods = 0 or 1
+-if entry = 0, then neighbourhoods = 0 or 1

-if entry = 1, then neighbourhoods = 0 or 1 or 2
+-if entry = 1, then neighbourhoods = 0 or 1 or 2

-if entry = 2, then neighbourhoods = 1 or 2
+-if entry = 2, then neighbourhoods = 1 or 2

 In other words, we always have the neighbourhoods water+sand and sand+land, but never water+land.